AWEB2018/lecturedemo/readme.txt

 ## DAY 12
-    >> Weather API using AJAX and XML.
+    >> Weather API using AJAX and XML...

 ## DAY-11